 I am a mom of two, a business professional, and a community volunteer.
 Before running for the ISD279 School Board, I utilized my professional experience to serve as a Brooklyn Park Budget Advisory Commissioner.

 As a young person, I began to live out my dreams, attending the University of Minnesota on an academic scholarship and earning a place on the school’s Big Ten Cross Country Team.
 I graduated from the Carlson School of Management with a degree in Accounting and later earned my Masters in Business Administration.
-I was blessed to have a fantastic twenty-two year career in finance, internal consulting, and continuous improvement at a Minnesota-based Fortune 500 company.
-In 2021, I made a career change to become a business owner and entrepreneur.
-In this change, I desired to create more space for my work to consult with, contribute to, and support non-profit youth and community organizations.
+I have been blessed to have a fantastic twenty-two year career in finance, continuous improvement, organizational transformation, and change management at two Minnesota-based Fortune 500 companies.

 I’ve always had a passion to teach and coach children of all ages.
 My first exposure to serving youth was with my mom.
 As a head start teacher with bilingual skills, my mom was asked to teach a summer program an hour away for the children of migrant workers.
 I was able to attend with her and I saw her example of using her skills to serve and fill a need.
 It was an amazing summer that I had no idea was shaping my life as an adult.
 As a college student, I served as as a resident advisor for the University of Minnesota’s youth LEAD Program in Business.
 Shortly after college, I became a track and cross country coach for Saint Paul Public Schools, coaching an amazing group of student-athletes for several years.
 As an adult, I have served youth in my local community through volunteering at my church, serving as a Girls on the Run coach, and supporting city and community organizations.
 I am especially proud to serve through the Rotary Club of Brooklyn Park and Maple Grove Lions and have greatly enjoyed sharing and driving support for our district through my community engagement and network.